FreeTymeKiyan/LeetCode-Sol-Res/README.md

 ### Other Problems

 LeetCode problems are not always enough.
-Some other popular or classic algorithm problems that worth taking a look are put in "Other" directory for your reference.
+Some other popular or classic algorithm problems that worth taking a look are put in "src/main/java/com/freetymekiyan/algorithms/other/" directory for your reference.

 ## Resources